 For your safety and to ensure appropriate billing, up to date information is important.
 Please see section VI.
 "Has Anything Changed?" to ensure that we have your current Pharmacy, Primary Care Physician, Contact and Insurance Coverage information.

 III.
 General Consents, Agreements and Acknowledgments

-General Consent and Agreements for Inpatient, Observation, ED, Ambulatory Surgery and Pre-Surgical Testing
+General Consent and Agreements for the Following Services: Inpatient, Observation, Emergency Department, Ambulatory Surgery and Pre-Surgical Testing

 By signing this document: